-This is done simulating the chance of occurring using data generated a computer based on past events.
+This is done by simulating the chance of occurring using data generated by a computer based on past events.
 Example; In motor vehicle industry (Matatu) accidents occurs mostly during holidays (Easter, Xmas etc.) due to either overloading or over speeding.

 Studying organizational chart: Studying organizational chart could help the company identify exposure to pure loss through loss of key personnel.
-Example is the case of a very expensive machine critical to a manufacturing process which can only be operated one employee.
+Example is the case of a very expensive machine critical to a manufacturing process which can only be operated by one employee.
 This unfortunate state of affair could be identified through scrutiny of the organizational chart.

 Forecasting : The organization can identify its pure loss exposure through forecasting of expected income under normal circumstances and an estimation of post loss income .The difference is the loss

 Valuation of property: Knowledge of replacement values can help the risk manager to estimate the exposure to pure loss.
 Risk managers should keep current price and source list for their properties.